ymanluk/geom99lab1/README.md

 First step is to deploy the template into your own account.

 1. Find and click the green "Use This Template" button at the top of the window at https://github.com/FlemingGeom/googlemaps-shawnmflemingc.
-2. Set the Repository Name as exactly `pl1` (as in Practical Lab 1, PS: this is case sensitive)
+2. Set the Repository Name as exactly `geom99lab1` (PS: this is case sensitive, so all lowercase please!)
 3. Make the repository Public.
 4. Click Create Repository from Template to start the migration.
 Once complete, it will open to the ReadMe.md in the root of the repository under your account.
 You now have a "copy" of all files and can modify, edit and use these files to learn.

-### You must enable GitHub pages to view HTML documents at the url `[username].github.io/pl1/`.
+### You must enable GitHub pages to view HTML documents at the url `[username].github.io/geom99lab1/`.

 6. Click the `Settings` icon, near the top-right side of the GitHub window
 7. Scroll to the bottom and look for `Pages` entry in the left selection, click it.
 8. Under `Source: Branch`, select `Main`.
 Leave the other settings as Root
 9. Click `Save` to commit this.

-Now your repository will be accessible under GitHub Pages (an HTML Web Server) at `https://[username].github.io/pl1` where `[username]` is your GitHub account username and the repository name is `pl1`.
+Now your repository will be accessible under GitHub Pages (an HTML Web Server) at `https://[username].github.io/geom99lab1` where `[username]` is your GitHub account username and the repository name is `pl1`.
 Note you must type this manually into the URL above, or better yet, modify the ReadMe.md to change [username] to be your actual username!

 ## Activities to complete